 Among them, I think Wakame and Kombu (kelp) are well known, but how about Kuki Wakame (茎わかめ) and Mekabu (めかぶ)?

 To get to the point, Kuki Wakame and Mekabu are both parts of the seaweed Wakame.

-As the illustration shows, the leaves of the seaweed are called wakame, the stem part is literally Kuki Wakame (“Kuki” or “茎” means stem in Japanese), and the part right above the roots is known as Mekabu.
+As the illustration shows, the leaves are called Wakame, the stem is Kuki Wakame (Kuki or 茎 means stem in Japanese), and the area right above the roots is known as Mekabu.

-Among these 3, wakame is the most consumed seaweed in Japan.
-It is healthy, low in calories, and has a delicate, slightly sweet, briny flavor and silky, satiny texture.
+Among these three, Wakame is the most consumed.
+It is a healthy, low-calorie food with a slightly sweet, salty taste and satiny texture.

-In Japanese culinary culture, Kuki Wakame is often used in Nimono (simmered dishes), Itamemono (fried dishes), and Tsukemono (pickles), and can even be seen in snacks.
+In Japanese culinary culture, it is often used in Nimono (simmered dishes), Itamemono (fried dishes), and Tsukemono (pickles), even seen in snacks.

-Mekabu is also a crunchy, low-calorie seaweed, rich in dietary fibers such as alginic acid and fucoidan, potassium, iodine, and calcium.
+It is low-calorie but rich in nutrients such as dietary fiber (including alginic acid and fucoidan), potassium, iodine, and calcium.

-Mekabu is often shredded and seasoned with Sanbaizu or Tentsuyu sauce, and sometimes eaten with Natto.
+Mekabu is also pleasantly crunchy, typically shredded and seasoned with Sanbaizu or Tentsuyu sauce, and sometimes eaten with Natto.